How to Build Muscle if You’re Skinny

 • Sunday: more rest

-During the week, you get one day of rest between workouts, which is almost enough time for your muscles to recover.
-If you’re brand new to lifting weights, even a short workout can cause days of soreness.
-That’s okay.
-After a week or two, you’ll be able to recover properly between workouts.
-You might still be a little bit sore from your last workout, but you should still be able to outlift yourself.
+During the week, you get two days of rest, which is almost enough time for your muscles to recover.
+IYou might still be a little bit sore from your last workout, but you should still be able to outlift yourself.
 Then, on the weekend, take an extra day of rest to get rid of any lingering muscle damage and soreness.
-That way you start the next week feeling fresh.

 As you get stronger, you’ll be lifting heavier weights and working bigger muscles.
 You’ll probably be in better shape, too.
 You’ll be fitter and tougher.
 But even so, front squatting 315 pounds is harder than goblet squatting 35 pounds.
 At a certain point, it’s hard to train every muscle in a single workout.
-It’s just too tiring.
-So when full-body workouts get too long and tiring, you might want to do shorter workouts more often.
-Maybe you try an upper/lower split, like this:
+So when full-body workouts become too tiring, you could split your workouts into different muscle groups.

 • Monday: upper body